HewlettPackard/Docker-SimpliVity/ops/README.md

 Each release of Docker Enterprise Edition contains three technology components – UCP, DTR and the Docker Daemon or Engine.
 It is imperative that the components belonging to the same version are deployed or upgraded together – see Table 20.

-A banner will be displayed on the UI when an update is available for UCP or DTR.
-The admin can start the upgrade process by clicking the link shown in Figure 39.
+A banner will be displayed on the UI, as shown in Figure 39, when an update is available for UCP or DTR.
+You can start the upgrade process by clicking on the banner.

 ![Docker update notification][dockerupdate]
 **Figure 39.** Docker update notification